-The CCRP endeavors to support smallholder farmers to shift toward more sustainable approaches based on agroecological principles and practices that can collectively be transformative in enhancing systems health.
-The concept of “AEI hubs” is an emerging strategy to support the capacity strengthening needed to facilitate place-based change.
-The hub at the MHAC is one of three hubs in development in the ESAf CoP.
-The proposed work is for a first full funding phase for this hub, following a successful inception period.
-The agroecology hub at MHAC is advancing toward a vision of an anchor facility to coordinate various training events and to host various research endeavors of relevance to local farming communities and the organizations that support them.
-MHAC has existed for a long time and is linked with a large network of organizations involved in organic farming, such as the PELUM (Participatory Ecological Land Use Management) network in Kenya.
-The proposed project would support a renaissance for MHAC, and its hub will stimulate a dynamic regional effort to support AEI.
+The CCRP endeavors to support smallholder farmers to shift toward more sustainable approaches based on agroecological principles and practices that can collectively transform systems health.
+The concept of AEI hubs is an emerging strategy to support the capacity strengthening needed to facilitate place-based change.
+Proposed is a first full funding phase for this hub following a successful inception period.
+The agroecology hub at MHAC is advancing a vision of an anchor facility to coordinate various training events and host research endeavors of relevance to local farming communities and the organizations that support them.
+Given its long history, MHAC is linked with a large network of organizations involved in organic farming, such as the PELUM (Participatory Ecological Land Use Management) network in Kenya.
+The proposed project would support a renaissance for MHAC, with its hub stimulating a dynamic regional effort to support AEI.

 Outputs and Outcomes:

-Learning resources relevant to focal AE practices and related concepts
+- Learning resources relevant to focal AE practices and related concepts

-Learning cycle reports
+- Learning cycle reports

-Documentation of effective versus less effective hub and FRN processes
+- Documentation of effective versus less effective hub and FRN processes

-Value creation stories of CoP members
+- Value creation stories of CoP members

-Research reports and publications
+- Research reports and publications

-Student blogs/reflection papers
+- Student blogs/reflection papers

-Relevant and evidence-based information about AE concepts and practices are more widely available and accessed
+- Relevant and evidence-based information about AE concepts and practices are more widely available and accessed.

-CoP members are more concerned about the evidence base of AE practices
+- CoP members are more concerned about the evidence base of AE practices.

-Benefits of effective AE practices are manifest on steadily growing numbers of smallholder farms in focal counties
+- Benefits of effective AE practices are manifest on steadily growing numbers of smallholder farms in focal counties.

-Students are inspired to pursue career goals that grow out of their hub experiences
+- Students are inspired to pursue career goals that grow out of their hub experiences.

 - Hub leadership becomes regionalized to local partners that have the skills and motivation to provide effective leadership.